evylang/evy/docs/builtins.md

 print "This line will not be executed"
 ```

-This code will cause a fatal error because the index 5 is out of bounds
+This code will cause a panic because the index 5 is out of bounds
 for the array `arr`.
 The program will exit with the error message

 ```
-line 3: index out of bounds: 5
+line 3: panic: index out of bounds: 5
 ```

+If you want your own code to panic, you can use the built-in `panic`
+function.
+This is typically used to highlight mistakes or bugs in your
+program, such as invalid function arguments or conditions that should
+never occur.
+The `panic` function exits your program immediately, so it
+should only be used when it is clear that the program cannot continue.
+For more information, see the [Panic](#panic) section under Program
+Control above.

-### Non-fatal Errors
+### Recoverable Errors

-The global `err` variable is used to indicate whether a non-fatal
+The global `err` variable is used to indicate whether a recoverable
 error has occurred.
 The global `errmsg` variable stores a detailed
 message about the error that occurred.

-Non-fatal errors are caused by code that could not be prevented from
+Recoverable errors are caused by code that could not be prevented from
 running, such as converting a user input string to a number if the
 string is not a number.
-Non-fatal errors will set the global `err`
+This recoverable error will set the global `err`
 variable to `true` and the program will continue executing.
 If there is
 no error, `err` is set to `false`.